cman81/pokemon-pack-maker/KANBAN.md

 - collapse "pokemon" containers by default
 - drag and drop cards!
 - when a pokemon becomes asleep, paralyzed, or burned - deactivate the other 2

+## Doing
 - automatically load decks if they have already been chosen

-## Doing
-- only show the top card in each "pokemon" stack by default. clicking the top card will reveal all the other cards in the stack

 ## Done
 - flip a coin